AndrewC101/PokemonTrueRed/README.md

 - Sludge is now 80 power and renamed to Sludge Bomb
 - Sky Attack is now single turn and 90 power
 - Psywave is no longer in the game
-- Rockslide is now 100 accuracy
+- Rockslide is now 100 accuracy, since it's the best Rock move
 - Pikachu has a signature move Pika Thunder, a 250 BP 100 Acc Electric move with no other effect
 - Zapdos has a signature move Photon Wave, an 80 BP 100 Acc psychic move with 30% paralysis rate
 - Mew has a signature move Psycrush, a 120 BP 100 Acc Rock move with 10% paralysis rate
 - Mewtwo has a signature move Psyblast, a 120 BP 100 Acc Dragon move with 10% freeze chance
 - When Psyblast freezes the enemy the text reads "turned to stone" rather than "was frozen solid"